-Raman Chima, an IT and law expert, told
+Raman Chima, an IT and law expert, told The Quint,

 "It is especially troubling that instead of improving Indian surveillance standards and requiring judicial oversight over interception, the Ministry of Home Affairs has chosen to drastically loosen control over surveillance without any public consultation or discussion."
-The Quint,

 The officials said that it will prevent unauthorised use of these powers and a better compliance of existing provisions of law and rules.